Cell-Free Massive MIMO in O-RAN: Energy-Aware Joint Orchestration of Cloud, Fronthaul, and Radio Resources: Power Consumption Modeling

-For the considered virtualized O-RAN architecture, we do not stick to specific hardware but instead adopt a generic power model that can be applied to the different technologies.
-The network power consumption consists of two main components: i) the radio site power consumption that includes the O-RU power consumption $P_{{\rm RU},l}$, for $l=1,\ldots,L$ and the ONU power consumption, $P_{\rm ONU}$; and ii) the O-Cloud power consumption, $P_{\rm Cloud}$ \cite{Masoudi2020}.
-The total power consumption is given as where the binary variable $z_{l}$ indicates whether O-RU $l$ is active or not.
-If it is active, then $z_l=1$ and otherwise $z_l=0$.
-The O-RU power consumption for a particular O-RU $l$, i.e., $P_{{\rm RU},l}$ is given by \cite{Auer2011,Masoudi2020} where $P_{{\rm RU},0}$ is the static power consumption of each O-RU when there is no transmission at the active mode and $\sum_{k=1}^Kx_{k,l}p_{kl}$ is the transmit power of O-RU $l$.
+where $P_{{\rm RU},0}$ is the static power consumption of each O-RU when there is no transmission at the active mode and $\sum_{k=1}^Kx_{k,l}p_{kl}$ is the transmit power of O-RU $l$.
 The load-dependent power consumption is modeled by the slope $\Delta^{\rm tr}$.
 The binary indicator $\mathbb{I}_s\in\{0,1\}$ specifies which functional splitting option is used.
 When it is one, Option 7.2 is utilized.
 In this case, the low-PHY functions between the dashed and solid lines in Fig.~\ref{fig:architecture} are implemented in the processing units of the active O-RUs.
 Otherwise, when $\mathbb{I}_s=0$, Option 8 is adopted and all the baseband processing is done in the O-Cloud.
 When $\mathbb{I}_s=1$, the term $P_{\rm RU,0}^{\rm proc}+\Delta^{\rm proc}_{\rm RU}\frac{C_{{\rm RU},l}}{C_{\rm RU}^{\rm max}}$ in the above expression represents the processing power consumption using a load-dependent power consumption model \cite{sigwele2017energy}. $P_{\rm RU,0}^{\rm proc}$ is the idle mode processing power consumption of each active processing unit at the O-RU corresponding to zero utilization. $\Delta^{\rm proc}_{\rm RU}$ is the slope of the load-dependent processing power consumption The maximum processing capacity at each O-RU is given by $C^{\rm max}_{\rm RU}$ in giga-operations per second (GOPS) depending on the used technology.
 The processing utilization at O-RU $l$ is given by $0\leq C_{{\rm RU},l} \leq C^{\rm max}_{\rm RU}$ in GOPS.
 Later, we will compute the required GOPS.
-In (a), we have simplified the equation by noting that when $z_l$ is zero, $x_{k,l}$, $\forall k$ become zero by definition.
+In the second equality in \eqref{eq:AP-l-energy}, we have simplified the equation by noting that when $z_l$ is zero, $x_{k,l}$, $\forall k$ become zero by definition.
 Similarly, when $\mathbb{I}_s=0$, irrespective of whether O-RU $l$ is active or not, there is no processing power consumption and $C_{{\rm RU},l}$ is automatically zero.
 In this case, the processing power is not included.
 It is worth mentioning that if an O-RU is not active, i.e., $z_l=0$, we turn it off to save power.